Apply for asylum in the Netherlands

 Intention to withdraw residence permit

-The IND can withdraw your residence permit for a number of reasons.
+The IND can revoke your temporary asylum residence permit for a number of reasons.
+For example, when you travel to your country of origin.
 Withdrawal of a residence permit has major consequences.

 Does the IND intend to withdraw your residence permit?
 Then you will receive a letter.
 Do you not agree with this intention of withdrawal?
 Then you can present your perspective in a viewpoint (letter).
 In this viewpoint, you state why your residence permit should not be withdrawn.
 You can ask a lawyer for help with writing this down.
 Send your letter to the IND within 6 weeks.